Foreign Exchange and Interest Rates A - Z

 Interest rate setting - market making FAQ

-Day-to-Day Market rate is a standardised and neutral interest rate fixing for the individual currency type.
+Day-to-Day money rate or the overnight rate, is a standardised and neutral interest rate fixing for the individual currency type.
 The rate is quoted daily at fixed times in the market for the currency in question.

 If the bank uses a different source, this will represent a rate that is published, and which is generally used in the market for the currency type in question.
 For currencies where there is no official fixing or well-developed market for interest rates, the bank is obliged to set the rate itself.